 One of the greatest joys in life is to take a Canadian road trip.
-There’s nothing like hitting the highway and exploring all the best the country has to offer.
+There’s nothing like renting a car in Canada and hitting the highway and exploring all the best the country has to offer.

-The only way to do this though is with your own Canadian rental car.
 Renting a car in Canada is an easy process, but there are still a few things you should know before you get here.
+Let’s dig into those so you can worry less about the rental car logistics and more about your epic trip!

 Tips for Renting a Car in Canada